 Section 465.189, F.S., authorizes pharmacists to administer the influenza, pneumococcal, meningococcal, and shingles vaccines to adults within an established protocol with a supervising physician.
-Before administering a vaccine, a pharmacist must apply to the Board of Pharmacy (Board), under the Department of Health's (DOH) Division of Medical Quality Assurance, for immunization certification and pay a \$55 fee.
-To obtain certification, a pharmacist must demonstrate that he or she has successfully completed a Board-approved 20-hour vaccine administration certification program regarding the safe and effective administration of vaccines.
+Before administering a vaccine, a pharmacist must apply to the Board of Pharmacy (Board) for immunization certification and pay a \$55 fee.
+To obtain certification, a pharmacist must demonstrate successful completion of a Board-approved 20-hour program on the safe and effective administration of vaccines.

-HB 279 adds the following vaccines to the list of vaccines a certified pharmacist may provide:
+The bill adds the following vaccines to the list of vaccines a certified pharmacist may provide:

-- Vaccines listed in the Centers for Disease Control and Prevention's (CDC) Adult Immunization Schedule (Schedule); - Vaccines listed in the CDC's Health Information for International Travel; and - Vaccines approved by the Board in response to a state of emergency declared by the Governor.
+- Vaccines listed in the U.S. Centers for Disease Control and Prevention (CDC) Adult Immunization Schedule: - Vaccines listed in the CDC's Health Information for International Travel; and - Vaccines approved by the Board in response to a state of emergency declared by the Governor.

-The bill authorizes pharmacy interns to administer vaccines upon completion of a 20-hour Board-approved vaccine administration certification program and payment of a \$55 fee.
-A pharmacy intern must be under the supervision of a pharmacist to be authorized to administer vaccines.
+The bill authorizes pharmacy interns to administer vaccines upon completion of a Board-approved 20-hour program on the safe and effective administration of vaccines and payment of a \$55 fee.
+A pharmacy intern who is authorized to administer vaccines must be under the supervision of a pharmacist who is certified to administer vaccines, with a supervision ratio of one certified pharmacist to one intern.